Skip to content

 As demand on the network continues to rise, enforcement of spaces is critical for the user experience and crucial to maintaining user confidence specifically in the network and in EVs generally.

-Many charging bays have Traffic Regulation Orders (TROs) in place.
+Our public EV Charging infrastructure has been located at existing parking bays.
+Many of these bays have Traffic Regulation Orders (TROs) in place.
 These apply 24 hours a day and restrictions will be enforced by Parking Attendants and, if necessary, the issuing of Penalty Charge Notices (PCNs).

-Further TROs will be applied to the remaining bays however, this requires a lengthy statutory process to be undertaken to adapt standard parking bays to (or create new) charging bays.
+Most of these TROs have a specific Electric Vehicle element to them, meaning that the bay can be restricted to EVs only.
+Further EV specific TROs will be applied to the remaining bays however, this requires a lengthy statutory process to be undertaken to adapt standard parking bays to account for EVs.
 Phase one of the TRO process is distributed to statutory consultees, for example the police and fire services.
 Phase 2 is then open to the public.
 No signage or alterations to bay markings is permitted until the consultation process is complete and the weight of the responses are positive.
 Similarly, no enforcement of these spaces can be undertaken until the TRO is in place.

 Reporting faults on the network